Xylitol poisoning in dogs & how to keep your dog safe

 What is xylitol?

 Xylitol is a sugar alcohol found in certain plants.
-It is commonly used as a sweetener to replace sugar and can be found in many sugar-free products.
-The popularity of this ingredient has risen over the years and it is now often used in baking.
+It's commonly used as a sweetener and can be found in many sugar-free products.
+While harmless for humans, it's a different story for dogs.

 Which foods contain it?